TimeClockPro/timeclockpro-support/.github/ISSUE_TEMPLATE/.github/ISSUE_TEMPLATE/support_request.md

 ---
-name: Bug report
+name: Support Request
-about: Create a report to help us improve
+about: Request help or report a problem with TimeClock Pro
-title: ''
+title: "[Support Request]: "
-labels: ''
+labels: support
 assignees: ''

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
+## Describe the Issue:
+Please clearly describe your issue or request here.

-Steps to reproduce the behavior:
+## Steps to Reproduce:
 1. Go to '...'
-2. Click on '....'
+2. Click on '...'
-3. Scroll down to '....'
+3. Scroll down to '...'
-4. See error
+4. See error/problem '...'

-**Expected behavior**
+## Expected Behavior:
-A clear and concise description of what you expected to happen.
+Explain clearly what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
+## Screenshots or Videos (if applicable):
+You can drag and drop images or videos here.

+## Device Information:
+- Device type (e.g., iPhone 14):
- - Version [e.g. 22]
+- iOS Version (e.g., iOS 18):

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]
+- App Version (found in App settings):

-**Additional context**
+## Additional Context:
-Add any other context about the problem here.
+Any other relevant information here.